garagehive/garagehive.github.io/docs/testarticle4.md

    ![](media/ecp-integration-setup3.png)

-{% include tip.html title="Note" text="After entering the above information and completing the form, you will receive an email from the Garage Hive Support Team informing you that your LKQ ECP Integration has been enabled." %}
+{% include tip.html title="Note" text="After entering the above information and completing the form, you will receive an email from the Garage Hive Support Team informing you when your LKQ ECP Integration has been enabled." %}

 [Go back to top](#top)